ravi-480/ravi-480/README.md

 💞️ I’m looking to collaborate on open-source projects related to web development or any interesting projects that involve solving real-world problems.

-📫 How to reach me: Feel free to reach out to me via email at kumawatravi9426@gmail.com or connect with me on LinkedIn: [Ravikumar Kumawat](https://www.linkedin.com/in/ravi-kumawat-965a3424a/).
+📫 Feel free to reach out to me via email at kumawatravi9426@gmail.com or connect with me on LinkedIn: [Ravikumar Kumawat](https://www.linkedin.com/in/ravi-kumawat-965a3424a/).

 😄 Pronouns: He/Him